Will my history degree be recognised?

 Does it make sense to study history abroad?

 Possibly not.
 If you study history abroad it is unlikely that you will be studying British history.
 If you are interested in the history of a different country then it might make sense to go there and study.
 However, if it is in a non-English speaking country your options will only be in the local language(s).
-There are currently no history degrees taught in English in Europe outside the United Kingdom and Ireland.
+There are currently no history degrees taught in English in Europe outside the United Kingdom and Ireland (except American universities in Europe).

 If you have the necessary language skills then studying history abroad might be an excellent choice.